hknutzen/Netspoc-API/README.md

 with these extensions:
 1. Rules of a services are referenced by name 'rules'.
 2. An individual rule is referenced by its rule number (first index is 1).
 3. A rule number may be given together with the total number of rules of a service as "2/3", meaning rule number 2 of 3.
-This is used as an additional check, tht the rule number has not changed unexpectedly.
+This is used as an additional check, that the rule number has not changed unexpectedly.
 A job aborts if expected and real number of rules differ.

 When a new rule is added, no rule index is given, because written order of rules doesn't matter.